-The sequential and non-sequential models are affected by the convergence detection mechanism differently when the maximum number of iterations is limited to 1,000.
-This difference can be explained by the greater complexity of the sequential models, which would require more than 1,000 iterations to converge.
-This suggests that the best practice with the sequential models is setting the maximum number of iterations to 2,000 or more while enabling convergence detection to avoid excessive iterations.
+The sequential and non-sequential models are affected differently by the convergence detection mechanism when the maximum number of iterations is limited to 1,000.
+This difference can be explained by the greater complexity of Sequential LDA, which would require more than 1,000 iterations to converge.
+This suggests that the best practice with sequential models is setting the maximum number of iterations to 2,000 or more while enabling convergence detection to avoid excessive iterations.

-Distributed computing is particularly beneficial in fitting the sequential model because it can generate sentence vectors as a low dimensional representation of their content, which could be used for other text analysis purposes (e.g., supervised machine learning).
+Distributed computing is particularly beneficial in fitting sequential models because it can generate sentence vectors as a low dimensional representation of their content, which could be used for other text analysis purposes (e.g., supervised machine learning).
 Depending on the complexity of the data, the number of topics for sentence vectors would be much greater than 100 but the distributed algorithm is the most efficient with a large K.

 I have implemented the proposed algorithms in the seededlda package and published it on CRAN for easy access, but users should be aware that the distributed computing requires physical processors instead of virtual processors.
 Although modern processors often have multithreading capabilities (e.g., Intel Hyper-Threading), only an increase in the number of physical processors can accelerate topic modeling.
-Further, although I split the data into chunks that contain about 1% of the documents (i.e., each contains 100 articles or 3,913 sentences), the batch size should be larger for smaller corpora to ensure that enough documents are allocated to sub-processes to infer topics locally.
+Further, although I set the size of the chunks to 1% of the corpus (i.e., each contains 100 articles or 3,913 sentences), the value should be larger for smaller corpora to ensure that enough documents are allocated to sub-processes to infer topics locally.

 Finally, the distributed algorithm implemented in the package achieved speed up equivalent to the level reported by Newman et al. (2007), but it could be even faster if the overhead involving synchronization and task scheduling is minimized.
-More specifically, the frequency of the synchronization could be less frequent, and the sizes of the batches could be smaller to make the overall process faster, but these settings may impact the quality of the topic inference.
+More specifically, the frequency of the synchronization could be less frequent, and the sizes of the batches could be larger to cut the overhead costs, but these settings may impact the quality of the topic inference.
 This should be investigated in future works.